maxloopinmok/weekly-report/07 - 2023 Monday September 18 to Sunday September 24.md

 ### Saturday (23 Sep)
 - I read and studied in library from 2pm to 5pm, 5.30pm to 7.30pm:
-    - I read parts of the day's news from The Straits Times and The Business Times
+    - I read parts of the day's news from The Straits Times and The Business Times:
         - https://eresources.nlb.gov.sg/main/sphnewspapers
     - I read the AI parts of the past 2 weeks' The Economist magazine:
         - https://eresources.nlb.gov.sg/main/browse/resource/1323